 Europe’s Highest Peak

 Standing at a whopping 5,642 meters (about 18,510 feet), Mount Elbrus is home to the highest peak(s) in Europe.
 But that’s not where the story ends; Elbrus is one of the rare mountains of its height to have two almost equal mountaintops and between them- a dormant volcano.
-It’s a symbol of Russia’s natural grandeur, and a majestic landmark that’s steeped in folklore and history.

 The Curonian Spit Sand Dunes

-When you think you find only in Russia, sand dunes might not be the first thing that pops into your mind, but the Curonian Spit in Kaliningrad Oblast is here to flip that script and to once again demonstrate the incredible natural diversity of the world’s largest country.
+When you think you find only in Russia, sand dunes might not be the first thing that pops into your mind, but the Curonian Spit in Kaliningrad Oblast is here to flip that script and once again demonstrate the incredible natural diversity of the world’s largest country.

 The Eurasia Border

 Last but not least, we conclude this list of things you can find only in Russia with the Eurasia border.
 Even though technically the Eurasia border stretches across hundreds of kilometers, there’s a specially designated landmark near the city of Yekaterinburg that’s the only place in the area where you can have both of your feet on different continents.
 How’s that for a bucket-list achievement?
-Oh and by the way, if you’re planning to visit this marvellous city, make sure to check out this list of the best hotels in Yekaterinburg.
+Oh and by the way, if you’re planning to visit this interesting city, make sure to check out this list of the best hotels in Yekaterinburg.

 Lastly, you didn’t think we’d complete this list of things you find only in Russia without a few wtf images from the world’s largest country…